Important dates to remember:

-- Team leaders will work from late May to early August
+- Team leaders will work from late May/early June to early August

 - Counselors will work from early June to early August

 - All other staff will work from early June to early August

 Most weeks, staff are expected to arrive at camp on Sunday afternoon and stay until Friday evening.
 (Maintenance, kitchen, and lifeguarding staff may have different schedules which they should follow as given.)
-See the calendar below for more specifics (click to enlarge).
+See the calendar below for more specifics (pdf version here).

 You are expected to be present and available for your entire term of service.
 If you are unavailable for certain weeks, you must indicate that on your application and confirm the time off when you sign your work agreement (before the summer begins).

 Note: Lifeguards may be needed for more than just summer camp, so that we can offer the pool to our guest groups.
 There will be opportunities for lifeguards to work weekends from Memorial Day to Labor Day, plus occasional midweek times.

 Daily/Weekly Schedule - While the activities and details of each week will vary somewhat, there is a predictable rhythm to the camp week.
 This sample schedule shows a week of Ridgeline camp (the 10- to 12-year-old age group); younger groups will have earlier bedtimes and more activities with their cabin group, while older groups will sleep in later, have more nighttime events, and will individually select some daily activities.